sajal-pakira/Food-App/README.md

   - Well-organized folder structure for models, middlewares, and controllers
   - Easy to integrate with any frontend (React.js planned)

+## 📌 Notes
+- This is backend only.
+Frontend (built with React.js) will be integrated soon.

+- All protected routes require a valid JWT token in headers.

 ## 📂 Project Structure

 ```bash